 - The transceiver comes with absolutely no warranty.
 However, there is a very supportive community only too willing to help someone encountering difficulties in getting the rig working.
 Most people have no problems with getting their rig up and running.
-A small number of purchasers encounter issues, that are either of their own making (assembly errors), or as a result of shipping damage, particularly toroid windings.
+A small number of purchasers encounter issues, that are either of their own making (assembly errors), or as a result of shipping damage, particularly with the delicate toroid windings.
 If your rig doesn’t work, join the BITX20 email group and explain your problems.

 - Reverse polarity and board protection is limited to the supplied reverse protection diode.
 This assumes that the power supply is adequately fused (at a level suitable for the µBitx – around 3 Amps).
 Incorporating a fast-blow fuse prior to the diode protection is desirable in order to protect your investment.

 - The combined volume control and on/off switch is functional (in most cases) but because of the small shaft diameter it can be difficult to source a knob.
-Many have replaced this potentiometer with a standard 1/4″ or 6mm potentiometer along with a separate switch (which can be located on front or back panels).
+Many constructors have replaced this potentiometer with a standard 1/4″ or 6mm potentiometer along with a separate switch (which can be located on front or back panels).
 Suggestions for how to adapt the supplied potentiometer to accept a standard knob can also be found on this site.

 - Broadcast interference breakthrough as a result of mixer products has been observed by a number of purchasers, particularly on 80m and 40m.
-This can readily be addressed by inclusion of a filter (see the suggested modification on this website).
+This can be addressed by inclusion of a a BCI filter (see the suggested modification on this website).
 If you are located near high-power AM broadcast transmitters, you will need to build yourself or purchase a BCI filter.

 - The output power of the transmitter section (which uses two low cost IRF510 devices) varies considerably between 80m and 10m.
 Typically around 14w PEP output is possible on 80m with around 10w on 40m and this declines to around 1w on 10m.
 This is a function of the IRF510’s that are appropriately biased.
 Drive level can be adjusted to compensate (at least in part).
 A scheme for equalising drive across bands has now been developed.